 The refund policy for short-term programs is the same used for full-time programs.
-See Cancellation & Refund Policy for more information.
+See page 61 for Refund Policy.

 REFUND POLICY FOR CAREER ENHANCEMENT (under 10 hours) AND SPECIAL INTEREST CLASSES ONLY

 If a student cancels 3 business days prior to the class start date, a full refund will be given.
 Any no shows or last minute cancellations will not be refunded.
 Special Interest classes are non-refundable.
 If a class is canceled by Apollo Career Center, a full refund will be given, along with the option to transfer to another class.